12kharris/spending-tracker/README.md

 When a user has scrolled and the 'add' form is off the page and 'edit' is pressed, the page should scroll to the 'add' form for a good user experience.
 To test this, the page was scrolled so the form was off the page and 'edit' was pressed.
 The result of this test was a PASS as the page automatically scrolled to the 'add' form.
 #### Cancel button should clear the 'add' form
 When a user clicks the 'cancel' button, the add form should be reset back to clear and if applicable, the 'update' button should return to an 'add' button.
 To test this, the form was filled out and the cancel button pressed.
 In this case the test PASSed as the form was reset.
 Additionally, an 'edit' button was pressed which filled in the form and changed the 'add' button to an 'update' button.
 The cancel button was then clicked and the form was reset and the 'update' button was changed back to an 'add' button.
 The form was then filled out and the 'add' button pressed and the transaction was successfully added which is a PASS.

+### Responsive Testing
+The various pages were viewed using the chrome dev tools for various sized devices.
+Below are the monthly dasboard pages for large, medium and small screens respectively.

 ## Deployment